 The positive result is: Since all of these forms of consciousness exhaust the possibilities of knowledge in the form of something opposed as external to consciousness and unlike consciousness, the only remaining option is to discard the presupposition of the opposition of consciousness.
 The determinate negation of the opposition of consciousness as a whole is the remaining answer.
 We can begin without assuming any predetermined structure of knowing and its object as one assuming that the knower, knowing, and known are separate.
 This is what leads to the Science of Logic.

 Beyond these results, however, are also the interesting results of the nature of phenomenal consciousness—its possible structures of self-understanding and its relation to others and to the world.
 In this manner, the entirety of the Phenomenology also reveals the fundamental possible structures which humans will develop in order to come to such understandings.
 In this none of the forms of consciousness are ever discarded.
 In self-consciousness, we apply sense-certainty, perception, and understanding.
 These are preserved as momentary structures of knowing which are limited to accessing an object only in some manner, and are recognized as not absolute.
 Not only are these forms of knowing not absolute, they are ultimately limited to the form of the knowing which assumes the opposition of consciousness and are themselves thus bracketed as mere moments leading to eventual conclusion of an inquiry that produces true scientific knowledge.
-All are possible forms of human consciousness, and all but one can function without prior forms available to them, hence the negation of the opposition of consciousness can only occur after such forms of consciousness are gone through in their complexity and show themselves to be inadequate as a whole, only then is the negation of the opposition of consciousness (which we naturally presuppose) overcome.
+All are possible forms of human consciousness, but all but one can logically function without prior forms available to them (Absolute Knowing), yet this form of consciousness only comes onto the scene after the forms of natural consciousness are gone through in their complexity and show themselves to be inadequate as a whole, only then is the negation of the opposition of consciousness (which we naturally presuppose) overcome.

 Opposed to the negative method, positive dialectics do not negate and dissolve the terms related.
 This type of dialectic is what is unique to Hegel in his particular way.
 It isn’t that no one else before had thought of concepts that unite seemingly contradictory ones, but rather that no one before Hegel had shown how these synthetic concepts managed to differentiate yet unify what seems contradictory.
 Everyone knew before Hegel that Becoming was an intermediary concept uniting Being and Nothing, yet apparently no one had quite known what to make of how this concept made sense in relation to Being and Nothing.